-The portion of the STI award that was earned by each named executive officer based on individual performance reflected his or her strong individual performance and leadership in fiscal 2018 (ranging from 85% to 160% of target), with the total STI awards ranging from 151% to 174% of the named executive officer's target award.
-Detailed information about each named executive officer's fiscal 2018 STI payout is set forth in the discussion below under the heading "Fiscal 2018 Compensation Decisions".
+The portion of the STI award that was earned by each named executive officer based on individual performance reflected his or her individual performance and leadership in fiscal 2019 (ranging from 75% to 110% of target), with the total STI awards earned ranging from 74% to 85% of the named executive officer's target award.
+Detailed information about each named executive officer's fiscal 2019 STI payout is set forth in the discussion below under the heading "Fiscal 2019 Compensation Decisions".

-How Did our LTI Program Work for Fiscal 2018?
+How Did our Fiscal 2019 LTI Program Operate?

 We provide our named executive officers with LTI awards to promote retention, to incentivize sustainable growth and long-term value creation, and to further align the interests of our executives with those of our shareholders by tying the executives' realized compensation to stock price changes during the performance and/or vesting periods.
 The grant date value of LTI awards granted to each named executive officer for a given year is based on an assessment of the individual's position, role and responsibilities within the Company, the overall competitiveness of his or her total direct compensation opportunity, and internal equity considerations.
-The Committee also considers compensation peer group data for a general understanding of competitive equity compensation practices as well as the impact of the grants on equity incentive plan usage, share dilution, the Company's compensation expense and employee retention concerns.
+The Committee also considers compensation peer group and other market data for a general understanding of competitive equity compensation practices and considers the impact of the grants on equity incentive plan usage and share dilution, as well as the Company's compensation expense and employee retention concerns.

-70% of the target value of our executives' LTI awards is performance-based, consisting of a combination of PSUs and stock options.
-When making LTI awards for fiscal 2018, the Compensation Committee first determined the total grant date value of the awards to be granted to each executive, and then delivered that value in three components: PSUs representing 35%, stock options representing 35%, and TSUs representing 30%, respectively, of the total grant date value of the award, assuming target level achievement of applicable performance metrics for PSUs.
-The terms of each type of LTI award are described in further detail below, which terms are generally applicable to LTI awards granted in fiscal 2018 and in previous fiscal years.
+70% of the target value of our executives' LTI awards is performance-based, consisting of a combination of PSUs and stock options, which only provide value when the share price increases above the share price on the date of grant.
+When making LTI awards for fiscal 2019, the Compensation Committee first determined the total grant date value of the awards to be granted to each executive, and then delivered that value in three components: PSUs representing 35%, stock options representing 35%, and TSUs representing 30%, respectively, of the total grant date value of the award, assuming target level achievement of applicable performance goals for PSUs.
+The terms of each type of LTI award are described in further detail below, which terms are generally applicable to LTI awards granted in fiscal 2019 and in previous fiscal years.

 PSUs reward performance and the execution of our goal to deliver year-over-year and long-term growth in earnings and to increase the operating profit we generate relative to the capital we invest in our businesses.
 Stock options are performance-based because no value is created unless the value of our common stock appreciates after grant and they encourage employee retention through the use of a time-based vesting schedule.
 TSUs encourage employee retention by providing some level of value to executives who remain employed for three years.
 PSUs, stock options and TSUs also support an ownership culture and thereby encourage our executives to take actions that are best for Cabot's long-term success.
 Importantly, although each of these equity awards provides a competitive economic value on the date of grant, their ultimate value to an executive will depend upon the degree to which we achieve objectively measurable performance metrics and/or the market value of our common stock after the end of the relevant vesting period.
-That value will be largely dependent upon our performance, our stock price appreciation and market dynamics.
+That value will be largely dependent upon our performance and the performance of our stock.